RSRCsupport/AllenCoralAtlas/README.md

  wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
  ````

- The executable file (.sh) for miniconda should be in the VM home directory,
+ The shell script (.sh) for miniconda should be in the VM home directory,
- just type the code below to have installed
+ just type the code below to have it installed.
+If you get permission errors, type `chmod 750 Miniconda3-latest-Linux-x86_64.sh`

  ````
  bash Miniconda3-latest-Linux-x86_64.sh